wjzhengsh/blockchain/howto/remote_peer_aws.md

 ![Remote Peer Configuration](../images/myresources_starter.png "Remote Peer Configuration") *Figure 1.
 Remote Peer Configuration Panel*

 A pop-up window opens and displays the values of the following fields.
-Save the values of the following fields, they are required when you configure the  peer using the AWS Quick Start template.
+Save the values of the following fields, they are required when you configure the peer by using the AWS Quick Start template.

 - **Organization MSP**
 - **Certificate Authority (CA) Name**